fbpx

 Our Service, Leadership, Artistry, and Mentorship program (SLAM) was launched in 2016 to give advanced, older students the opportunity to build on their skills of discipline, teamwork, critical thinking and self-assurance and apply them as they face new challenges.

-SLAM students participate in chamber music groups, complete required service hours for high school and mentor younger TPMS students.
+Students participate in chamber music groups, complete required service hours for high school and mentor younger TPMS students.
 They also receive guidance from adult mentors and staff as they transition from students to alumni and prepare for bright futures ahead.

 "SLAM is a community and a safe space where I can learn and play music.
 I like being surrounded by other like-minded students and supportive teachers and staff."